9 months is such a fun age-you’ve likely got a crawler on your hands, maybe even a walker, too!

 9 month old nap schedule

 By the time your little one reaches 9 months, they’re likely down to about 2 naps per day.
-Typically babies at this age can go about 3 hours before they’ll need a nap.
-Most babies will nap for 2-3 hours total during the day at this point.
+A 9 month old wake window is 2.5 hours, and most babies will nap for 2-3 hours total during the day at this point.

 If your little one is going to bed around 7ish, you want to make sure they’re up from their last nap of the day by 4:30 pm.